 Essential in spoken Chinese are the words for yesterday, tomorrow, next week and so on.
 As Chinese does not use tenses of verb you need to indicate past; present; future in other ways.
-The easiest method is to put a 'time phrase' at the start of the sentence, the tense of verbs following it will then be understood correctly.
+The easiest method is to put a ‘time phrase’ at the start of the sentence, the tense of a verb following it will then be understood correctly.

 To make our examples a little more varied here are some more common Chinese words that are very useful.